hirosystems/stacks-blockchain-api/readme.md

 ## API Run Modes

-The API supports a series of run modes, each accomodating different use cases for scaling and data access by toggling [architecture](#architecture) components on or off depending on its objective.
+The API supports a series of run modes, each accommodating different use cases for scaling and data access by toggling [architecture](#architecture) components on or off depending on its objective.

 ### Default mode (Read-write)